who307/who307/README.md

 Currently, I'm responsible for the UI/UX developer role in my organization, bridging the gap between web designers and developers.
 ###
 My primary tasks include developing and maintaining the markup, UI, and UX of websites and web applications, with a focus on adhering to web standards, accessibility, and cross-browser compatibility while ensuring effective communication between stakeholders.
-###
-Apart from work, I enjoy bodybuilding and powerlifting as hobbies.💪

 ##